Joshi-Shreyas/Joshi-Shreyas/README.md

 ## About Me

-I work at the intersection of **hardware systems and machine learning** — building things that run close to silicon and think with data.
+I work at the intersection of **hardware systems and machine learning**,  building things that run close to silicon and think with data.
 My background spans semiconductor equipment engineering, embedded firmware, HPC-scale ML, and computer architecture.

 Most recently at **Veeco Instruments** (San Jose), I built hybrid LSTM models for early fault detection on Ion Beam Deposition systems, achieving AUC-PR of 0.91 on rare fault classes.
-I also designed sensor interfacing circuits for robotic end-effector calibration — hardware and ML, not one or the other.
+I also designed sensor interfacing circuits for robotic end-effector calibration: hardware and ML, not one or the other.

 I think about problems from both ends: what the silicon is doing, and what the model needs to learn.